 Symptom diaries are used to document a variety of conditions, especially those conditions that are hard to qualify by a laboratory test or radiological studies (i.e., MRIs, X-rays).
 People who suffer from migraines, heartburn, irritable bowel syndrome (“IBS”), chronic pain, chronic fatigue syndrome, and fibromyalgia, can benefit from keeping a symptom diary.
 Indeed, when filing a claim for disability benefits, any conditions that hinders the persons ability to function, can benefit from providing the claim manager with a daily account of your symptoms and limitations.

-Medical and legal scholars agree that for conditions with no objective tests, such as migraine headache pain, symptom diaries can provide “objective proof” of the frequency and severity of headache pain, even though such diaries incorporate subjective observations, “since it is a form of evidence commonly used by physicians treating potential migraine patients, similar to how other doctors utilize x-rays or test results.”
+Medical and legal scholars state that symptom diaries can offer “objective” proof of conditions like migraine headaches, which are hard to measure with tests.
+Although these diaries contain subjective observations, doctors commonly use them just like they use x-rays or test results.
+This method helps provide clear evidence of the frequency and severity of the headaches.
 See Creel v.
 Wachovia Corp., 2009 U.S. App.
 LEXIS 1733, *26-27 (11th Cir.
 Fla.
 Jan.27, 2009); see also Leetzow v.
 Metro.
 Life Ins.
 Co., No. EDCV152468VAPKKX, 2016 WL 7324092, at *9 (C.D.
 Cal.
 Dec.
 5, 2016) (citing headache log as evidence supporting disability).

 It is important to remember, however, that nothing can guarantee an approval of disability benefits.
 Providing a detailed symptom diary is compelling evidence to show how your specific condition and symptoms affect your ability to function.